List of ZX Spectrum clones: Sages

+Pandora

+Pandora was a ZX Spectrum clone, sold by a private engineer from Buzău.
+It had larger EPROM, allowing switch between classic Spectrum and a customized mode (character using a bold typeset, Pandora message displayed on startup, etc.).

 South American

 Czerweny CZ

-The Czerweny CZ 2000, Czerweny CZ Spectrum and Czerweny CZ Spectrum Plus were Argentinian ZX Spectrum clones which were produced from 1982 (after the Falklands war) until an electrical fire destroyed the factory in Paraná in June 1986.
+The Czerweny CZ 2000, Czerweny CZ Spectrum and Czerweny CZ Spectrum Plus were Argentinian ZX Spectrum clones which were produced from 1985 until an electrical fire destroyed the factory in Paraná in June 1986.

 Microdigital TK90X

 The TK90X was the first Brazilian ZX Spectrum clone.
 It was launched in 1985 by Microdigital Eletronica, a company located in São Paulo, Brazil, which had previously manufactured ZX81 clones (TK82, TK82C, TK83, and TK85) and a ZX80 clone (TK80).
 The ROM was hacked to include a UDG editor, and accented characters.
 In spite of this, incompatibility issues with ZX Spectrum software are very rare.
 The keyboard membrane is more durable than that found on the original ZX Spectrum 48K.
 The TK90X also features a Sinclair-compatible joystick port.

 Microdigital TK95

 The TK95 microcomputer was the successor to the TK90X.
 Launched in November 1986, its improvements were largely cosmetic, as it uses exactly the same PCB as the TK90X, but had its ROM capacity increased to 16 KB.